databrickslabs/partner-connect-api/OnboardingLifecycleDoc.md

 ## Getting scheduled for onboarding

 1. The Databricks team will initially work with you to assess if your product is a fit for Partner Connect.
-2. Your team will fill out a [Tech due diligence form](https://docs.google.com/forms/d/e/1FAIpQLSftDtJiqKirOL81_4ZTRM-bu27lmjZcEvOl4mGryyZ1WpTBHg/viewform) to assess technical fit for Partner Connect.
+2. Your team will fill out a _Technical Due Diligence_ form provided by your PDM to assess technical fit for Partner Connect.
 3. Your team will commit engineering resources to completing this integration.
 4. Your team will meet with our team to go over technical details and usability requirements of the integration.
 5. The Databricks team will select a quarter to schedule engineering resources and to onboard your product to Partner Connect.